wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 ## Adding a custom domain to your deployed Lovable app

-Now that your app is in Production, you probably want to use a custom domain too, let's walkthrough over the steps you need to follow.
+Now that your app is in Production, you probably want to use a custom domain too.
+Let's walk through over the steps you need to follow.

-#### 1. Open the Options tab from your the Production deployment dashboard
+#### 1. Open the Options tab from the Production deployment dashboard

 ![Accessing deployment options](../../../images/blog/deployment-options.png)